— Mike Roman, 3M CEO

 3M’s facilities in Aberdeen, South Dakota and Valley, Nebraska have been a key part of the Company’s manufacturing strategy of personal protective equipment for decades, and now more so throughout the COVID-19 outbreak.
 Prior to this pandemic, 3M was one of the only companies to both manufacture and sell N95 respirators in the United States.

 The U.S. Department of Defense (DOD) contracts awarded to 3M have allowed the Company to increase production of N95 respirators with the addition of new equipment.
-Construction of this new equipment began in Wisconsin in May 2020 and was built and installed in a mere 10 weeks, the fastest on record.
-As of June, 3M has accelerated the production of N95s with additional production output at 3M’s Aberdeen, South Dakota facility.
+Construction of this new equipment began in Wisconsin in May 2020, and was built and installed in a mere 10 weeks, the fastest on record.
+An additional two lines were built and installed at 3M Aberdeen in November 2020.
 The equipment originally installed in Wisconsin will be relocated to a new 120,000 square foot expansion in the Aberdeen facility.
 The Company expects to hire at least 100 new employees as a result of this build.

-These investments have significantly increased 3M’s capacity to produce N95 respirators in the United States – rising to nearly 50 million per month in June, and on track to be producing 95 million a month by October (a nearly 3X increase since April).
+These investments have significantly increased 3M’s capacity to produce N95 respirators in the United States – rising to more than 95 million per month by the end of 2020, quadrupling our domestic production from 2019.

 3M is committed to helping teachers and students as they adapt to a new way of learning due to the COVID-19 pandemic.
 As such, we have created a series of videos which explore a variety of scientific topics.